---->

 gravitons of some intensity then, in response to that, the two

-bodies should also maintain additional spherical graviton emissions
+bodies should also maintain some additional spherical graviton emissions

 with intensities proportional to their masses ?

-An improved version of Descartes old particle push gravity theory
+A somewhat improved version of Descartes old particle-push gravity theory was

-propounded first by Fatio around 1690, and elaborated by Le Sage
+propounded first by Nicolas Fatio in 1690 and then maybe independently by Georges-Louis Le Sage

-requires space everywhere having lots of randomly moving fast
+It requires space everywhere having lots of some randomly moving fast

 particles (or maybe waves) of unknown origin, but it has been